 The Swedish Companies Registration Office (Bolagsverket)

-The Swedish Civil Contingencies Agency (Myndigheten för samhällsskydd och beredskap, MSB)
+The Swedish Civil Contingencies Agency (MSB) (in Swedish)

 No more ransom

-If your company processes personal data, you need to know where the cloud service provider stores this data.
-The provider must also meet the requirements of the General Data Protection Regulation (GDPR).
+If you manage personal data in your company, you must know where the cloud service stores this data.
+The cloud service provider must also comply with the requirements of the Data Protection Directive (GDPR) for processing personal data.